What is a guardianship?

 A person may file a petition for appointment of an emergency guardian for persons who need the immediate appointment of a guardian.
-The Court may appoint an emergency guardian of the person and/or estate when it finds, upon clear and convincing evidence, that the person is incapacitated and that failure to make an emergency appointment will result to irreparable harm to the person or estate.
+The court may appoint an emergency guardian of the person and/or estate when it finds, upon clear and convincing evidence, that the person is incapacitated and that failure to make an emergency appointment will result in irreparable harm to the person or estate.

 The initial appointment of an emergency guardian cannot be for longer than 72 hours.
 If the emergency continues beyond that point, the order may be extended for up to 20 days.
 Under no circumstances may an emergency guardianship of the estate exceed 30 days.
 If the emergency situation will exceed beyond 30 days, the petitioner must initiate a full guardianship proceeding.